Ancient Libya: Name

 Conversely, the Arabs adopted the name as a singular form, adding an "h" for the plural form in Arabic.
 Ibn Khaldun disagrees with Ibn Hazam, who claimed, mostly on the basis of Berber sources, that the Lwatah, in addition to the Sadrata and the Mzata, were from the Qibts (Egyptians).
 According to Ibn Khaldun, this claim is incorrect because Ibn Hazam had not read the books of the Berber scholars.

-Oric Bates, a historian, considers that the name Libu or LBW would be derived from the name Luwatah whilst the name Liwata is a derivation of the name Libu.
+Oric Bates, a historian, considers that the name Libu or LBW would be derived from the name Luwatah whilst the name Luwatah is a derivation of the name Libu.
+Furthermore, Bates considered all the Libyan tribes to be a single civilization around 3000 BC united under central Libu and Meshwesh control.